confluentinc/cli-plugins/CONTRIBUTING.md

 1. Clone this repository and create a branch.
 2. [Write a plugin](#write-a-plugin)!
 3. Your PR for adding a plugin should follow these guidelines.
    - Create a directory with name of the plugin command.
 The CLI will infer the name of the plugin from this directory name when listing potential plugins to install.
+This name should follow the conventions specified in the [Plugin file name](#plugin-file-name) section.
    - Include in the directory a README with the following content.
 Take a look at [cloud-kickstart](cloud-kickstart/README.md) for an example.
      - An outline of the plugin functionality
      - Requirements